Table of Contents

 I left AT&T soon after we received the funding for the project.
 I reached out to my old team - the project did get built, but was unfortunately built on a proprietary internal infrastructure - which soon broke, and was never fixed - ending the vision of a cloud based version of Video Optimizer.

 I can only imagine that if given the flexibility of a better cloud, and the power of Conductor, that this project would be going strong today.
-Using a tool like our Playground would have allowed the team to quickly mock up the connections between the microservices, and see that communication was working as expected.
+Using a tool like our Developer Edition would have allowed the team to quickly mock up the connections between the microservices, and see that communication was working as expected.

 Meanwhile, do check out Orkes Cloud Free Trial!